 Cured or Uncured Ham?

-Much of what we know of Ham is the cured city or country variety that you simply heat and serve.
+Much of what we know of ham is the cured city or country variety that you simply heat and serve.
 But lately, I’ve been seeing more ham labeled “uncured” on grocer’s shelves.
-What gives?
+What’s going on?

 Uncured ham is also called fresh ham.
 It’s the same cut as cured, but not embellished with any of the brine and smoke or other flavorings the more common city hams and gourmet country hams.
 It even has a light pink or grey color, as you would expect in uncooked meat.
 It requires a little extra preparation and cooking time than its cured counterparts.
 Here’s a good explanation of ham types from the City Cook.